dubbell/performancebot/getting-started.md

 The final step is to create a Kubernetes cluster (you can use Minikube for testing) and install kubectl, which is a command-line tool used to execute this command: `kubectl apply -f k8s-perfbot.yaml`.
-This command will create the pods, services, etc., specified in the `k8s-perfbot.yaml`.
+This command will create the pods, services, etc., specified in the `k8s-perfbot.yaml` file.
 To change the number of `benchmark-worker` or `perfbot` pods running in the cluster, you can simply change the value `spec.replicas` in their deployments in `k8s-perfbot.yaml`.